nelsonfigueroa/nelson.cloud/content/about/index.md

 TocOpen = true
 +++

+I'm Nelson.
 I'm a Software Engineer with professional experience using technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog to share my knowledge and occasionally rant.

 ## Experience